COVID-19 (Coronavirus): If you have a Mortgage on your Home

 - What happens after the forbearance period ends?

-- My mortgage isn't backed by one of those agencies.
-Do I have any options?
+- My mortgage isn’t backed by one of those agencies.
+Do I have options?

 - Where can I learn more?

-The pandemic might affect your ability to pay your mortgage.
+The pandemic might hurt your ability to pay your mortgage.
 You might have less work.
 You might be quarantined and unable to work.
 You might lose your job or work fewer hours.

 Can anyone help me?